 In the US it has in fact been associated with some of the lowest inflation since the second world war.
 These days central banks are more likely to err on the side of creating too little inflation than too much.

 Some have argued that QE in the US is to blame for the rise of left-wing populists like Alexandria Ocasio-Cortez and “millennial socialism”.
-But it is probably truer to say that their grievances grew out of too tight rather than too lose monetary policy.
+But it is probably truer to say that their grievances grew out of too tight rather than too loose monetary policy.

 QE has been road tested.
 We’ve little to fear from it, just as we have had little to fear from conventional monetary policy.